chiefenne/PyAero/docs/load.rst

 Load via drag and drop
 ----------------------

-another convenient way to load one or more airfoil(s) is via drag and drop.
-Just drag a couple of files, e.g. from the Explorer in Windows, to the graphics window.
-All files will be loaded and the view will be zoomed in way that all contours fit into the screen.
+Last but not least, one or more airfoil(s) is via drag and drop.
+Just drag a couple of files, e.g. from the Explorer (Windows) or Finder (MacOS), to the graphics window.
+All files will be loadedbut only one file will be displayed.
+All the other files are shown (and can be activated by clicking on the name) in the toolbox area.

 .. _figure_drag_and_drop:
 .. figure::  images/load_drag_and_drop.png